krandon1986/project-2-js-quiz-time/README.md

 | --------------- | --------------- |
 | 1.
 HTML Validator identifies there is a illegal character on the page | There was a space in image filename, so I removed it.|
 | 2.
 The Heading is out of proportions on the mobile device | Scale down the max-width to max-width of the mobile devices.|
 | 3.
-The Increment operators for the Win and Loss counts is not working probably as when I lose or win a game for a second time, the count remind as 1. | Having these lines of code: "victory: 0;" and "lose: 0;" in the initial game function has prevented the count from going beyond 1.
+The Increment operators for the Win and Loss counts is not working properly as when I lose or win a game for a second time, the count remind as 1. | Having these lines of code: "victory: 0;" and "lose: 0;" in the initial game function has prevented the count from going beyond 1.
 So I removed these two lines of code and it win and lose counts works prefectly.

 ## Deployment